oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 ## Windows security

-Security settings are applied to the SOE largely to slow down and prevent malicious adversaries and payloads from causing harm to an Agency.
+Security settings are applied to the SOE largely to slow down and prevent malicious adversaries and payloads from causing harm to an organisation.
 The security settings should not prevent legitimate users from conducting work and should provide them with the correct amount of access to the environment to allow them to operate without impeding the work.

 ### Microsoft Defender